mavlink/qgc-user-guide/en/getting_started/download_and_install.md

 > **Note** There are known [video steaming issues](../Support/troubleshooting_qgc.md#dual_vga) on Ubuntu 18.04 systems with dual adaptors.

 <span></span>
-> **Note** *QGroundControl* versions prior to 4.0 can run on Ubuntu 16.04.
+> **Note** Prebuilt *QGroundControl* versions from 4.0 cannot run on Ubuntu 16.04.
-  To run later versions on Ubuntu 16.04 [build from source without video libraries](https://dev.qgroundcontrol.com/en/getting_started/).
+  To run these versions on Ubuntu 16.04 you can [build QGroundControl from source without video libraries](https://dev.qgroundcontrol.com/en/getting_started/).

 ## Android {#android}